 Investments in renewable energy happen at different stages, and each stage has its own risk profile.
-If you’re investing in an operating asset that’s fully installed and financed, with a strong Power Purchase Agreement (PPA) behind it, you’re dealing with a pretty simple asset.
+If you’re investing in an operating asset that’s fully installed and financed, with a strong traditional or virtual Power Purchase Agreement (PPA) behind it, you’re dealing with a pretty simple asset.

 It’s generally considered low risk, cash flows are predictable, and there’s a 20-year plus lifespan for the investment.
 Companies with low-risk appetites (like pension funds or life insurance companies) tend to be most interested in this type of operational asset, because while the returns on investment might be lower, the risk profile is also low.